kensanata/just-halberds/Knives.md

 behave appropriately.
 Is Warp a talent that characters have or is faster-than-light travel something that just happens, under the control of huge intelligent ships?
-Maybe there can be simpler applications of this: The breaking of a human mind, similar to Manipulation but always corrupting where as Manipulation is not.
-It depends on how you view the Bene Gesserit…
+Maybe there can be simpler applications of Warp: It breaks a human mind.
+It’s similar to Manipulation but corrupt.
+Do the Bene Gesserit use Manipulation or Warp?
+Interesting question!

 Find names for these careers: Lancer for martial activity, Bureaucrat for economic activity, Disciple for the supernatural?